Border Crossings (magazine): Formatting

 The Border Crossings magazine publishes quarterly in February, May, August and November.
 Each issue features a different cover portraying a work of art.
 An example of this is an issue from February 2008: Wangechi Mutu designed the cover named "Perhaps the Moon Will Save Us."
 The cover is a collage shaped like a moon made from mixed media, blankets, plastic pearls, aluminum foil, animal pelts, packaging tape, ink and other materials.

 The first 110 issues of the magazine were in an 8½×11-inch format, saddle-stitched at first, but later perfect bound.
 The current format is now 9×11 ¾ inches.

 The layout for the magazine has been renowned for its contemporary design and high production values.
 The photography portfolios have contributed to the magazine's success as well as several awards for Best Non-Fiction Feature, Manitoba Magazine of the Year and several gold medals from the Western Magazine Awards.

 Each issue has several articles ranging from films to theatre, from architecture to writing, and many interviews and reviews.
 The magazine is typically structured with seven different sections: Bordernotes, Borderviews, Bordercolumn, interviews, articles, art pages and crossovers.

-Awards

-The National Magazine Awards has given Border Crossings a total of 7 gold medals, 8 silver medals and 38 honourable mentions since 1985.
-NMAF is known for their recognition of excellence in content and creation of various Canadian magazines.
-The NMAF has a total of 47 categories of awards: 23 written, 9 visual, 7 online, 4 integrated and 4 special awards.
-The 4 special awards categories are: Outstanding achievement, Best New Visual Creator, Best New Magazine Writer, and Magazine of the Year.
-Most of the gold and silver awards for Border Crossings were in Poetry, Illustration, Photojournalism and columns.
-Many of the honourable mentions were dispersed in a wide variety of categories ranging from travel, to essays to fiction and homes and gardens.

-The Western Magazine Awards Foundation (WMAF) has presented Border Crossings with more than 55 awards in various categories including, Magazine of the Year, Best Article, Best Review and Best Photographic Feature.
-The WMAF honours and celebrates excellence in western Canadian magazine writing, photography, art direction and illustration.
-This non-profit organization has a strong ethic to raise the profile of western Canadian magazines among readers, creators, students and advertisers.
-WMAF works to enhance the professional development of Canadian magazines to ensure their long-term vibrancy.

-The Western Publishing Association (WPA) hosts an annual Maggie awards ceremony and has awarded Border Crossings 2 Maggies.
-The WPA takes pride in promoting the pursuit of excellence among publishing professionals.